amake/orgro-app-landing-page/_pages/faq.md

 - Toggling checkboxes on list items (`[ ]` ↔︎ `[X]`)
 - Cycling `TODO` keywords on headlines (`TODO` → `DONE` → none ↩︎)

-When Orgro has write permissions to current file, it will ask if you want to save changes.
+When Orgro has write permissions to the current file, it will ask if you want to save changes.
 Click “Always” or “Just this time” to allow saving.
 Orgro will auto-save a few seconds after the last change; look for the Snackbar notification.